Tax, bookkeeping & compliance Updated June 2026

 Tax & bookkeeping FAQ

-VAT (PDV) registration becomes mandatory once your annual turnover exceeds RSD 8 million — approximately €64,000 at current exchange rates.
-Below this threshold, VAT registration is optional (voluntary registration is possible if beneficial).
-Above the threshold, registration is mandatory and monthly or quarterly VAT returns must be filed.
-We confirm the current threshold and your obligations on the consultation call.
+VAT (PDV) registration becomes mandatory once annual turnover exceeds RSD 8 million — approximately €68,000 at current exchange rates.
+Below this, registration is optional (voluntary registration is possible if beneficial).
+Above it, registration is mandatory and monthly or quarterly VAT returns must be filed.
+Foreign non-established sellers must register regardless of turnover.
+We confirm your obligations on the call.

 Ready to get compliant?